 - Are your operations streamlined to ensure each order is processed and delivered on time?

-Ideally, a JIT inventory management system is suitable for businesses that produce customized products, or offer services such as auto-repair, event planning, and food.
+Ideally, a JIT inventory management system is suitable for businesses that produce customized products or offer services such as auto-repair, event planning, and food.
 It can also be adopted by e-commerce businesses.

 3. First-In-First-Out (FIFO) and Last-In-First-Out (LIFO)

-These inventory management methods sort inventory according to their date of production.
+These inventory management methods sort inventory according to its date of production.
 FIFO is most suitable for businesses that deal with perishable items.
 With this method, you sell your oldest stock first, which prevents the accumulation of old inventory.